ModelOriented/hstats/README.md

 **Modification**

 To be better able to compare pairwise interaction strength across variable pairs, and to overcome the problem mentioned in the last remark, we suggest as alternative the unnormalized test statistic on the scale of the predictions, i.e., $\sqrt{A_{jk}}$.

-Furthermore, instead of focusing on pairwise interactions between *important features*, we suggest to calculate pairwise interaction statistics for features with strongest $H^2_j$ statistics.
-Note that these use a common denominator, and therefore can be directly compared.
+Furthermore, we do pairwise calculations not for the most *important* features but rather for those features with *strongest overall interactions*.

 ### Total interaction strength of all variables together